The Shohei Ohtani Gambling Scandal: The Truth Behind the Controversy

 Two sources said federal authorities have not contacted Ohtani or Mizuhara.

-Bowyer, 48, could face possible felony charges.
+Bowyer, 48, might face possible felony charges.
 Her home was raided by federal authorities in October, according to multiple sources and documents reviewed by ESPN.
 According to a search warrant inventory obtained by ESPN, agents seized cash, casino chips, bank documents, a money counting machine, several computers, portable storage devices and cell phones.
 Agents also confiscated two Breitling watches and nearly a dozen luxury handbags made by Louis Vuitton, Chanel and Hermes.

 Mizuhara told ESPN that he met Bowyer at a poker game in San Diego in 2021 and began betting with him on credit later that year.
 He estimated his losses amounted to more than $1 million by the end of 2022 and skyrocketed from there.